djblue/covering-arrays/README.md

 # Covering Arrays

-This program will verify a covering arrays and identify "don't care" positions.
+This program will verify if its input is a covering array and identify "don't care" positions if it is indeed a covering array.

 # Input